California Code of Regulations, Title 17

 - §2500 (a)(14) ‘Health care provider’ means a physician and surgeon, a veterinarian, a podiatrist, a nurse practitioner, a physician assistant, a registered nurse, a nurse midwife, a school nurse, an infection control practitioner, a medical examiner, a coroner, or a dentist.

-- California Code of Regulations website: Title 17 California Code of Regulations Reportable Diseases and Conditions
+- California Department of Public Health Reportable Diseases and Conditions

 - Download the Confidential Morbidity Report (CMR) and list of reportable diseases and conditions